LuisColome/core-functionality-plugin/README.md

 This plugin holds functionalities to improve your WordPress instalation and creates a custom post type for portfolio items.
 It creates a new interface to manage your portfolio posts separate from blog posts and web pages.
 It also renames the WordPress dashboard **Posts** in to **Blog posts**.
-This plugin was created to use mainly in small client sites based on the way I work and my personal needs as a developer.
+This plugin was created to use mainly in small client sites based on the way I work and my personal needs as a WordPress developer.

 ## Requirements